 In 1972, scientist-astronaut Harrison H. Schmitt became one of the last men to ever walk on the moon.
 This photograph finds Schmitt standing next to a massive split lunar boulder during Apollo 17's third moonwalk at the Taurus-Littrow landing site.
 The lunar rover that transported Schmitt and Gene Cernan sit in the background.
-Printed to order on Fuji crystal archive paper, numbered and certified, and comes encased inside a hand-made solid wood black frame that's ready to hang.
+Printed to order on Fuji crystal archive paper, numbered and certified, and comes encased inside a hand-made solid wood black or white frame that's ready to hang.
 Limited edition of 495.

 Medium / 20" x 16"